NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Articles/HybridRTArticle/index.md

 PBR (Physically Based Rendering) enhances realism.
 It defines material properties with two values: roughness and metallic.
 The Cook-Torrance microfacet model, a widely used illumination model, considers surfaces as collections of tiny, perfectly reflecting microfacets.

- Roughness affects the scattering of these microfacet angles.In ray tracing, this translates to sampling random microfacet directions, with the distribution based on a mathematical formula.
+ Roughness affects the scattering of these microfacet angles.
+In ray tracing, this translates to sampling random microfacet directions, with the distribution based on a mathematical formula.
 We then use the angle of the microfacets instead of the surface normal, to calculate the reflected rays.
 Different angles lead to varied light contributions, altering the material's appearance.

 The metallic value influences each reflection ray's contribution.